braintree/braintree_php/README.md

-# Braintree PHP Server Library
+# Braintree PHP Client Library

 The Braintree PHP library provides integration access to the Braintree Gateway.